phelps-matthew/Studio-Physics-Labs/README.md

 _Warning: The GitHub preview of ipython notebooks does not render embedded images appropriately.
 Open in Google Colabs for proper formatting._

-*Note: GitHub also does not render Mathematica notebooks unfortunately.
-In the future I may try to host them on my server via Jupyter.
+*Note: Unfortunately, GitHub does not render Mathematica notebooks.
+In the future they may be viewable by hosting them with Jupyter notebooks.*